theKashey/rewiremock/README.md

 ```
   That's all.
 Now all magic will happens at client side.
   > It is better to use .proxy/module command with direct require/import and leave all names conversion to webpack.

+### webpack troubleshooting
+Currently there are 2 known problems, both for mocha+webpack, ie using nodejs to run webpack bundle:
+- TypeError: Cannot read property 'webpackHotUpdate' of undefined

+  Caused by babel.
+Just dont use babel then running webpack bundles.
+Use babel them creating bundled.
+- TypeError: Cannot read property 'call' of undefined

+  Caused by webpack.
+Sometimes is does not include some important files.
+  To solve this problem just `import('rewiremock/webpack/interceptor')` in scaffolding.
+  The problem is simply - this file does not exists in the bundle.

 ## To actually... mock